mcgnly/DeveloperDocumentation/WEB/WebDevelopers.md

 # relayr for Web Developers - Introduction

 We don't want to teach you how to create a web app.
 We are quite positive that you know your way around web development tools.
-Below you will find code samples which will allow you to use our [data distribution service](https://developer.relayr.io/documents/PubNub/Reference) in your web app.
+Below you will find code samples which will allow you to use PubNub, our [data distribution service](https://developer.relayr.io/documents/PubNub/Reference) in your web app.

 ## Subscribing an App to a Device Channel